The International Trade Blog arrow Export Compliance

 The OFAC is a branch of the U.S. Department of the Treasury that “administers and enforces economic and trade sanctions based on U.S. foreign policy and national security goals against targeted foreign countries and regimes, terrorists, international narcotics traffickers, those engaged in activities related to the proliferation of weapons of mass destruction, and other threats to the national security, foreign policy or economy of the United States.”

 Many of the U.S. sanctions being levied against organizations and individuals located within Russia and Belarus in response to the Russian invasion of Ukraine are being administered by OFAC.
-It's important exporters screen their exports against the various restricted party lists using comprehensive screening tools like the Shipping Solutions Restricted Party Screening Wizard.
+It's important exporters screen their exports against the various restricted party lists using comprehensive screening tools like the Shipping Solutions Restricted Party Screening Software.

 Other Agencies Involved with Exporting